-Commented [MC6R5]: if 1, update selection guide, if 2, update excel a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
+Exhibit one album or notebook, either 8 1⁄2" x 11" or 12"x12", with a front and back cover.
+The album/notebook must have a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
 "Embellishments" are defined as the decorations or special details and features that add to a page and make it more visually appealing.
 Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc. Beginners must use a minimum of four embellishments and tell a story with pictures.